Aviation Photography - Part Two

 If you're exposing manually, then you use the appropriate aperture for jets, or the appropriate shutter-speed for props, and then pick the other settings that lead to pretty good exposure.
 Be mindful of the fact that some directions will be brighter than others (because of where the sun is, because of clouds and their shadows, etc.), so you may need to tweak your exposure settings when you shoot in different directions.

 If you're using aperture priority (typically for jets) or shutter speed priority (typically for props), then the camera is choosing the other exposure settings according to what it thinks is a good exposure.
 Basically, the sky is a lot brighter than the airplanes, so the aeroplanes will come out too dark, so you need to over-expose, either by manually tweaking the EV slider to the right, or by telling the camera to only pay attention to what's at the centre of the frame (aircraft) and not the edges (sky) while exposing.
 You will also need to do this differently depending on whether the aircraft is light or dark coloured.

 So whether your exposure settings are fully manual, partly automatic, or fully automatic, you'll still need to do some tweaking as you go.
-Luckily, Photoshop and other tools are good enough that you don't have to get the exposure (or the panning or the focus) EXACTLY
+Luckily, Photoshop and other tools are good enough that you don't have to get the exposure (or the panning or the focus) EXACTLY right.